Self build exemption

 You can apply for exemption from CIL if you are building your own home, and intend to live in it as the owner-occupier.

 To make a claim, you must first:

 - certify that the scheme will meet the criteria to qualify as self-build development (using Form 7 Self build exemption claim whole house Part 1), this must be done before you commence

 - submit a commencement notice, before development commences

 - within six months of completion, send us evidence to confirm the project is self-build (using Form 7 Self build exemption claim whole house Part 2)

-Within six months of completing your home, you must supply further supporting information on Form 7 Self Build Exemption Claim Form Part 2.
+Within six months of the date of the completion certificate, you must supply further supporting information as detailed on CIL Form 7 Self Build Exemption Claim Form Part 2.
 This provides the evidence to confirm the project is self-build.
-You should ensure you can provide all the information required by Part 2 as the Council cannot accept any other documents as evidence of self-build.
-If the evidence cannot be provided then the full CIL charge will be payable immediately.
+You should ensure you can provide all the information required by Part 2, however, if you are unable to provide certain documents please let us know.

 - proof of the date of completion (building completion notice, compliance certificate),